nkatzz/OLED/README.md

      `--train=caviar-train \` <br/>
      `--saveto=/oledhome/theory.lp`
    -->
-   * `java -cp oled-0.1.jar app.runners.OLEDDefaultRunner --inpath=<PATH TO THE caviar-bk FOLDER> --delta=0.00001 --prune=0.8 --train=caviar-train --saveto=<PATH TO SOME LOCATION>/theory.lp`
+   * `java -cp oled-0.1.jar app.runners.OLEDDefaultRunner --inpath=<PATH TO THE caviar-bk FOLDER> --delta=0.00001 --prune=0.8 --train=caviar-train --test=caviar-test --saveto=<PATH TO SOME LOCATION>/theory.lp`
-* After learning terminates the learnt hypothesis will be written in `theory.lp`.
-You can evaluate this theory on the test set as follows:
+* The above command learns a theory from `caviar-train` and evaluates it on `caviar-test`.
+The theory and the evaluation statistics are printed on screen once larning terminates.
+The learnt theory is also written in `theory.lp`.
+To assess the quality of any theory (either learnt or hand-crafted) on a test set you can use the following command (here we're just assumming that we're evaluating the learnt theory in `theory.lp` on the downloaded test set `caviat-test`):
    <!--
    * `java -cp oled.jar app.runners.OLEDDefaultRunner \`  <br/>
          ` --inpath=/oledhome/caviar-bk \` <br/>